mabdullahsoyturk/comp530-hw1/README.md

 pip3 install -r requirements.txt
 ```

 Creating a virtual environment is recommended.
+Check report.pdf to see the report.